-While detoxing from many drugs is extremely uncomfortable, there are several drugs that could produce life-threatening issues during withdrawal.
-Either way, medical detox centers are designed to treat life-threatening symptoms as well as symptoms that are merely uncomfortable.
-Intended as the first step towards treatment and recovery, medical detox is meant to help patients get through this process in the most successful, safest, and most comfortable way.
+While detoxing from many drugs can be extremely uncomfortable, there are several drugs that could produce life-threatening issues if detox is undergone without medical help.
+Medical detox centers are designed to treat life-threatening symptoms as well as symptoms that are merely uncomfortable.
+Intended as the first step towards treatment and recovery, medical detox is meant to help patients get through this process in the safest, most comfortable way possible.

 There are different levels of detox care depending on the individual needs of each patient.
 Some factors which may indicate one detox type over another include:

-The main purpose of medical detox centers is to manage the severe and potentially fatal symptoms that someone will experience.
+The main purpose of medical detox centers is to manage the effects of detox that someone may experience, ranging from moderate to severe.
 Because patients are often in a dangerous situation there is a great deal of medical supervision and care provided by these facilities.
 The process itself is quite strict and rigid as this is required to ensure the safety of patients.
-The arc of treatment through a medical detox will begin with an assessment or evaluation, stabilization and symptoms reduction, and finally a handoff to a continuing care provider for further treatment.
+The arc of treatment through a medical detox will begin with an assessment or evaluation, stabilization and symptoms reduction, and finally a discharge to a continuing care provider for further treatment.

 Evaluation for medical detox begins by first identifying the drug(s) someone is attempting to detox from.
 Different drugs produce different symptoms, either mental, physical, or both.
 The evaluation is commonly done in an interview setting followed by medical exams to monitor the progression of withdrawal symptoms.
 Getting an accurate picture of how fast the symptoms appear and worsen can inform doctors about the maximum symptom severity someone may expect.
 Additionally, blood work is commonly done and vitals will be taken regularly throughout the rest of the detox process.